vincentviray01/vincentviray01.github.io/_posts/2024-03-04-What-I-Learned-From-THE-PH.D-GRIND-A-PH.D-Student-Memoir.md

 THE PH.D.
 GRIND: A Ph.D Student Memoir is a short biography about Phillip J. Guo's journey in earning his Ph.D. in Computer Science at Stanford University from 2006 to 2012.

-The following bullet points are sourced from [1].
+The following bullet points are some things I learned after reading this book (sourced from [1]).

 1. Aligning with your advisor's research interests is wise if your goal is to publish papers.
 2. Fellowships allow students the freedom to not be obligated to work on specific grant-funded projects.